OfficeDev/O365-EDU-Tools/LTI Scripts/IdentifyingOneDriveGroups.md

-# Identify M365 Groups created by the Microsoft OneDrive LTI
 Groups created to support the OneDrive LTI have a few specific property values that other Groups do not have.

 ## Find M365 Groups created by the OneDrive LTI